-UBIT is a very complicated topic.
-To properly understand the nuances of UBIT, it should be discussed at the leadership level, with the organization’s financial audit firm and potentially a tax lawyer.
+UBIT is very complicated.
+To properly understand the nuances of UBIT, discuss it with the organization’s financial audit firm and potentially a tax lawyer.
 Boards should discuss UBIT on a periodic basis with management.

 Extra Note: Remember that the IRS will gather information on your organization prior to and during an audit.
 Review your public website regularly.
 Look for information that may appear to contradict information disclosed in your Form 990.

-You never know when your organization will be audited by the IRS, however, being aware of red flags and triggers can help you reduce the impact of being audited.
+You never know when your organization will be audited by the IRS, however, being aware of red flags and triggers can help you prepare and reduce the impact.
 Make conscious management decisions when it comes to the risks associated with IRS audit triggers.
 Keep current on IRS practices and focus areas (look at their website).
 Talk to your audit firm periodically on triggers and best practices.
 Document, document, document!
 By following sound policies, processes and documentation best practices you can help your organization make it through an audit cleanly if it comes.